 BUS 220 - Applied Business Applications

 A case study approach to the use of office productivity software to solve business problems and manage business processes.
 Emphasis will be on the use of spreadsheet and database applications to analyze data.
 Word processing and presentation software will be used to document and present solutions.
 Several major projects will be assigned to be completed outside of class.
-Each student will create a semester-long portfolio of related work.
-Basic knowledge of the PC, keyboard, and mouse are required.
-This course requires the use of the Microsoft Windows version of Office, including Microsoft Access, which is not available for the Macintosh version of Office.
-Two class hours, two lab hours.
-3 Credits.
-Course offered Fall and Spring
+Students will integrate skills from all four applications to develop and present a business proposal based on a business case study.
+Additional course topics include file management, an introduction to major computer hardware components, system and application software, and network technologies.
+This course requires the use of the Windows version of Microsoft Office, including Microsoft Access, which is not available for the Macintosh version of Office.

 Prerequisite: BUS 104 with a grade of C or higher

 MCC General Education: MCC-TL - Technological Literacy (MTL)